indico/indico/doc/api/source/fossilize.rst

 -----------------------------------

-If for some reason you need to change a fossil behaviour in execution time (i.e. after it has been imported), know that it is possible.
+If for some reason you need to change a fossil behaviour in execution time (i.e. after it has been imported), know that it is possible, but **please, avoid doing this unless you have a very good reason for it**.
 All fossils inherit from zope.interface.Interface, which defines methods so that this is possible.

 Example: change the 'name' tag of a given method of a fossil: